National Pipeline Performance Measures

 Crude Oil/Refined Petroleum/Biofuel Pipeline Performance Measures

-OPS worked with the Pipeline Safety Trust, the American Petroleum Institute, and the Association of Oil Pipe Lines to develop performance measures for pipeline systems transporting crude oil, refined petroleum, and biofuel.
+In 2017, OPS worked with the Pipeline Safety Trust, the American Petroleum Institute, and the Association of Oil Pipe Lines to develop performance measures for pipeline systems transporting crude oil, refined petroleum, and biofuel.
 These commodities tend to remain liquid upon release from a pipeline system.
 Highly volatile liquids and carbon dioxide vaporize upon release and are excluded from the performance measures.
 You can view the measures by individual operator and by safety program.
 If the measure uses incident data, you can view details about the reports.

 - Serious Incidents - rate per mile and causes.